MouseBiteLabs/Genesis-Cartridges/Advanced Flash/README.md

 ### ROM Size Selection (SW1)

-There is only one switch on this board for configuration purposes, and the setting you need to choose is pretty self-explanatory.
+There is only one switch on this board for configuration purposes, and the setting you need to choose is pretty self-explanatory - **keep in mind, this is the size of the ROM file, *not* the amount of ROM space you have available on the board.** If you have both U1 and U2 populated, for example, but your ROM file is only 2 MB, you need to configure the board to the "less than or equal to 2 MB" setting.

 You can either use an SPDT switch (part number shown in BOM below), or if you do not plan to reflash the board with a differently sized game in the future, you can hard-wire the selection. **This switch is only required to be configured if your board uses any amount of SRAM - ROM-only boards do not utilize this setting.**

 In the image below, the "less than or equal to 2MB" option is selected in both cases.
 The resistor on the right is a zero-ohm jumper (or you can use a solder blob).